Before you lay off employees, here are some things to consider:

 All relevant facts should be included in the protest.
 This permits a determination to be made without taking up the employer’s time to secure additional information.

 The employer should also notify the DES in writing as soon as possible if the employee does not return when recalled to work.
+This notification may be submitted online by logging into UInteract.

 After the protest period, a claims specialist (Deputy) gathers all the facts for any issues regarding the claim and determines whether the claimant is eligible for benefit payments or disqualified.
 Employers submitting a protest to a claim are mailed a copy of any determinations made.
 (Deputy’s Determination Concerning Claim for Benefits).